jkool702/forkrun/README.md

 # DEPENDENCIES

 `forkrun` strives to rely on as few external dependencies as possible.
+It is *almost* pure-bash, though does have a handful of [optional] external dependencies:

 ***